Rilindja Demokratike: Editor in chief

-The first editor was Frrok Çupi, who left in June 1991.
-After Cupi left, Napoleon Roshi took the lead of RD.
+The first editor was Frrok Çupi, who was fired in June 1991 after disagreeing with party head Sali Berisha. Çupi later blamed people who had "adopted Enver’s tactics very well.”
+After he left, Napoleon Roshi took the lead of RD.
 He was a former director of Foreign Radio and former journalist at "Union", then Mitro Çela, will lead the newspaper till the end of 1991 until the successful campaign of 22 March 1992.

-In April 1992, Bashkim Trenova was the editor in chief until the end of 1994, which was took by Lorenc Ligori, spokesman for the Democratic Party in that time.
+In April 1992, Bashkim Trenova was the editor in chief until the end of 1994, when the position was taken by Lorenc Ligori, spokesman for the Democratic Party in that time.
 In the autumn of 1995 RD will be administered by Lazer Stani until March 12, 1997, after which will be overtaken by Xhevat Mustafa, who will remain in office until May 1997, when he was replaced by Astrit Patozi, former editor of Albania.
 Patozi ran the newspaper until July 2005, when he would be elected a member of the Democratic Party in the Parliament.
 From this time onwards newspaper RD was directed by journalist Bledi Kasmi.